stevechanvii/EatSafe-v2/README.md

 * Text Recognition: https://firebase.google.com/docs/ml-kit/recognize-text

-Thank you for the communities and programmers who provid so amazing open source libraries.
+Thank you for all the communities and programmers who provide so amazing open source libraries.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use github for versioning.
+The first iteration of EatSafe please refer to https://github.com/stevechanvii/EatSafe For the versions available, see the [tags on this repository](https://github.com/stevechanvii/EatSafe-v2).

 ## Authors